Linuxury/Arch-Linux/KDE-Plasma.md

     *   `sudo pacman -S flatpak --needed`: Installs the Flatpak package manager.
     *   `flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`: Adds the Flathub repository, a popular source for Flatpak applications.
 The `--if-not-exists` flag prevents adding the repository multiple times.
     *   `flatpak remote-list`: Verifies that Flatpak is properly installed and configured by listing the configured remotes, including "flathub".

+## Enabling TRIM for SSD

+TRIM is a command that helps solid-state drives (SSDs) maintain their performance over time.
+It tells the SSD which data blocks are no longer in use and can be erased, which improves write speeds and extends the lifespan of the drive.

+1.  **Enable TRIM:**

+    Run the following commands to enable and verify TRIM:

+    ```bash
+    sudo systemctl enable fstrim.timer
+    sudo systemctl start fstrim.timer
+    systemctl status fstrim.timer
+    ```

+    *   `sudo systemctl enable fstrim.timer`: Enables the `fstrim.timer` service to run automatically at boot.
+    *   `sudo systemctl start fstrim.timer`: Starts the `fstrim.timer` service immediately.
+    *   `systemctl status fstrim.timer`: Checks the status of the `fstrim.timer` service to ensure it is active and running.

+## Enabling Bluetooth

+These steps enable Bluetooth support.

+1.  **Enable Bluetooth:**

+    Run the following commands to enable and verify Bluetooth:

+    ```bash
+    sudo systemctl enable bluetooth.service
+    sudo systemctl start bluetooth.service
+    systemctl status bluetooth.service
+    ```

+    *   `sudo systemctl enable bluetooth.service`: Enables the `bluetooth.service` to run automatically at boot.
+    *   `sudo systemctl start bluetooth.service`: Starts the `bluetooth.service` immediately.
+    *   `systemctl status bluetooth.service`: Checks the status of the `bluetooth.service` to ensure it is active and running.

+## Enabling NetworkManager

+NetworkManager is a network management tool that simplifies connecting to wired and wireless networks.

+1.  **Enable NetworkManager:**

+    ```bash
+    sudo systemctl enable NetworkManager.service
+    sudo systemctl start NetworkManager.service
+    systemctl status NetworkManager.service
+    ```

+    *   `sudo systemctl enable NetworkManager.service`: Enables the `NetworkManager.service` to run automatically at boot.
+    *   `sudo systemctl start NetworkManager.service`: Starts the `NetworkManager.service` immediately.
+    *   `systemctl status NetworkManager.service`: Checks the status of the `NetworkManager.service` to ensure it is active and running.

+## Setting up the Firewall

+This section configures the Uncomplicated Firewall (UFW) to protect your system by allowing only necessary network connections.

+1.  **Configure UFW:**

+    Run the following commands to set up UFW with basic rules:

+    ```bash
+    sudo ufw default deny incoming
+    sudo ufw default allow outgoing
+    sudo ufw allow ssh
+    sudo ufw allow http
+    sudo ufw allow https
+    sudo ufw enable
+    ```

+    *   `sudo ufw default deny incoming`: Denies all incoming connections by default.
+    *   `sudo ufw default allow outgoing`: Allows all outgoing connections by default.
+    *   `sudo ufw allow ssh`: Allows incoming SSH connections (port 22 by default).
+    *   `sudo ufw allow http`: Allows incoming HTTP connections (port 80).
+    *   `sudo ufw allow https`: Allows incoming HTTPS connections (port 443).
+    *   `sudo ufw enable`: Enables the UFW firewall.

+2.  **Optional: Allow specified ports and services for Steam (if used):**

+    Run the following commands to allow incoming connections for Steam features (e.g., game streaming, voice chat) through your network:

+    ```bash
+    sudo ufw allow 53/tcp
+    sudo ufw allow 8080/tcp
+    sudo ufw allow 32000/tcp
+    sudo ufw allow 8081/tcp
+    sudo ufw allow 2020/tcp
+    sudo ufw allow 1716/tcp
+    sudo ufw allow 27060/tcp
+    sudo ufw allow 33220/tcp
+    sudo ufw allow 44101/tcp
+    sudo ufw allow 37653/tcp
+    sudo ufw allow 47317/tcp
+    sudo ufw allow 5355/tcp
+    sudo ufw allow 53/udp
+    sudo ufw allow 27036/udp
+    sudo ufw allow 50547/udp
+    sudo ufw allow 59838/udp
+    sudo ufw allow 5353/udp
+    sudo ufw allow 5355/udp
+    sudo ufw allow 1714:1764/udp
+    ```

+3.  **Show the status of UFW:**

+    Run the following command to confirm the rules have been added:

+    ```bash
+    sudo ufw status verbose
+    ```

+    This command will display the status of UFW and the list of allowed and denied connections.

+## Implementing Dotfiles

+This section explains how to implement your dotfiles.

+1.  **Clone the dotfiles repository:**

+    Open a terminal and clone the repository directly into your Documents directory as a folder named `Dotfiles`:

+    ```bash
+    mkdir -p ~/Documents/Dotfiles/
+    git clone https://github.com/linuxury/dotfiles.git ~/Documents/Dotfiles
+    ```

+2.  **Set Permissions:**

+    After cloning, it's crucial to ensure that your user owns the `Dotfiles` directory to prevent permission errors.
+Run the following command:

+    ```bash
+    sudo chown -R $USER:$USER ~/Documents/Dotfiles
+    ```

+3.  **Setting Up Symlinks:**

+    After cloning, create symlinks for the dotfiles.
+Here’s a quick summary of the commands you would need to run:

+    ```bash
+    # Create symlinks for each application
+    ln -s ~/Documents/Dotfiles/dunst ~/.config/dunst
+    ln -s ~/Documents/Dotfiles/fastfetch ~/.config/fastfetch
+    ln -s ~/Documents/Dotfiles/fish ~/.config/fish
+    ln -s ~/Documents/Dotfiles/ghostty ~/.config/ghostty
+    ln -s ~/Documents/Dotfiles/helix ~/.config/helix
+    ln -s ~/Documents/Dotfiles/Kvantum ~/.config/Kvantum
+    ln -s ~/Documents/Dotfiles/MangoHud ~/.config/MangoHud
+    ln -s ~/Documents/Dotfiles/starship ~/.config/starship
+    ln -s ~/Documents/Dotfiles/topgrade ~/.config/topgrade.d
+    ln -s ~/Documents/Dotfiles/zed ~/.config/zed
+    ln -s ~/Documents/Dotfiles/nano/.nanorc ~/.nanorc
+    sudo ln -s ~/Documents/Dotfiles/nano/.nanorc /root/.nanorc
+    rsync -a --ignore-existing ~/Documents/Dotfiles/Pictures ~/
+    ```

+    **Important Notes:**

+    *   Adjust the `ln -s` commands to match the specific files and directories in your dotfiles repository.
+The example above is a template.
+    *   The `rsync` command is used to copy the `Pictures` directory from the dotfiles repository to your home directory, ignoring any existing files.
+This is specific to the example repository and may not be applicable to all dotfiles repositories.
+    *   The `sudo ln -s ~/Documents/Dotfiles/nano/.nanorc /root/.nanorc` command requires root privileges and is used to create a symlink to the `.nanorc` file in the root user's home directory.

+4.  **Apply changes:**

+    Some changes may require you to restart your terminal or source the relevant configuration file (e.g., `.bashrc`, `.zshrc`).

+Now your system should be configured with the dotfiles.

+## Configuring SDDM

+This section explains how to configure SDDM, the Simple Desktop Display Manager used by KDE Plasma.

+1.  **Create the configuration directory:**

+    Create the `/etc/sddm.conf.d` directory if it doesn't already exist:

+    ```bash
+    sudo mkdir -p /etc/sddm.conf.d
+    ```

+2.  **Create the configuration file and add settings:**

+    Use the following commands to create the `kde_settings.conf` file and add the configuration settings:

+    ```bash
+    echo "[General]" | sudo tee /etc/sddm.conf.d/kde_settings.conf
+    echo "Numlock=on" | sudo tee -a /etc/sddm.conf.d/kde_settings.conf
+    echo "HaltCommand=/usr/lib/systemd/systemd-shutdown poweroff" | sudo tee -a /etc/sddm.conf.d/kde_settings.conf
+    echo "RebootCommand=/usr/lib/systemd/systemd-shutdown reboot" | sudo tee -a /etc/sddm.conf.d/kde_settings.conf
+    echo "[Theme]" | sudo tee -a /etc/sddm.conf.d/kde_settings.conf
+    echo "Current=breeze" | sudo tee -a /etc/sddm.conf.d/kde_settings.conf
+    ```

+    *   `echo "[General]" | sudo tee /etc/sddm.conf.d/kde_settings.conf`: Creates the `kde_settings.conf` file and adds the `[General]` section header.
+    *   `echo "Numlock=on" | sudo tee -a /etc/sddm.conf.d/kde_settings.conf`: Enables NumLock at startup.
+    *   `echo "HaltCommand=/usr/lib/systemd/systemd-shutdown poweroff" | sudo tee -a /etc/sddm.conf.d/kde_settings.conf`: Sets the command to power off the system.
+    *   `echo "RebootCommand=/usr/lib/systemd/systemd-shutdown reboot" | sudo tee -a /etc/sddm.conf.d/kde_settings.conf`: Sets the command to reboot the system.
+    *   `echo "[Theme]" | sudo tee -a /etc/sddm.conf.d/kde_settings.conf`: Adds the `[Theme]` section header.
+    *   `echo "Current=breeze" | sudo tee -a /etc/sddm.conf.d/kde_settings.conf`: Sets the current theme to "breeze".

+Now SDDM should be configured with the specified settings.

+## Configuring Fish Shell

+This section explains how to set Fish as your default shell.

+1.  **Configure Fish as the default shell:**

+    Run the following commands to verify Fish, add it to the list of valid shells, and set it as your default shell:

+    ```bash
+    which fish  # Verify Fish
+    echo /usr/bin/fish | sudo tee -a /etc/shells
+    chsh -s /usr/bin/fish
+    ```

+    *   `which fish`: Verifies that Fish is installed and shows its path.
+    *   `echo /usr/bin/fish | sudo tee -a /etc/shells`: Adds Fish to the list of valid shells in `/etc/shells`.
+This is required for `chsh` to work correctly.
+    *   `chsh -s /usr/bin/fish`: Changes your default shell to Fish.
+You will be prompted for your password.

+2.  **Verify the change:**

+    Log out and log back in, or start a new terminal session.
+Your new terminal should now be using Fish.
+You can verify this by running:

+    ```bash
+    echo $SHELL
+    ```

+    The output should be `/usr/bin/fish`.

+## Enabling Global Menu (Optional)

+The global menu places the application menu (File, Edit, View, etc.) at the top of the screen, rather than within the application window itself.
+Some users prefer this style of interface.

+1.  **Configure Global Menu:**

+    Run the following commands to install the necessary packages and restart the Plasma shell:

+    ```bash
+    sudo pacman -S appmenu-gtk-module libdbusmenu-glib --needed
+    kquitapp5 plasmashell && kstart5 plasmashell
+    ```

+    *   `sudo pacman -S appmenu-gtk-module libdbusmenu-glib --needed`: Installs the required packages for the global menu functionality.
+    *   `kquitapp5 plasmashell && kstart5 plasmashell`: Quits and then restarts the Plasma shell to apply the changes without needing a full logout/login.

+After these steps, the global menu should be enabled.
+If you don't like it, you can uninstall the packages to revert to the default behavior.